awelllle/awelllle/README.md

 ---

-⚡ I'm a software engineer that likes to solve problems.
+⚡ I'm a software engineer that creatively solves problems.
 I'm a big fan of breaking down complex tech terms so that it becomes easily understood.
 This is why I started my personal [blog](https://uncomplex.io).
 I'm all about postively impacting people around me.

 When I'm not coding, I'm strengthening existing connections with friends, forging new ones and exploring my fascinations.